vikiru/Urvo/my-website/docs/commands/info/urban.md

 ## Overview

-Sends the user information about a queried anime, obtained from MAL.
+Provides the definition for a given term from Urban Dictionary.

 | argument name |    description     |
 | :-----------: | :----------------: |